×

 We asked people living in Larnaca to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Larnaca, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summers and warmer layers for the cooler winters.
 Don't forget to pack swimwear for the beautiful beaches and a good pair of walking shoes for exploring the city.
 You should also pack essential toiletries, although most items can be purchased locally.
 If you have specific brands you prefer, it may be a good idea to bring them with you.
 Bring any prescription medications you need, along with copies of your prescriptions.
 It's also a good idea to bring a basic first aid kit.
 Pack important documents such as your passport, driver's license, birth certificate, and any necessary visas or work permits.
 Also, bring copies of these documents and keep them separate from the originals.
 If you're planning on working or studying, bring any necessary materials such as a laptop, textbooks, or professional attire.
 Pack a few items to make your new place feel like home, such as photos, favorite books, or small keepsakes.
 Don't forget to pack a power adapter for your electronics, as the plug type in Cyprus may be different from your home country.
 Lastly, consider packing a phrasebook or dictionary to help you learn the local language, Greek.
-While many people in Larnaca speak English, learning a few phrases in Greek can be helpful," explained one expat living in Larnaca, Cyprus.
+While many people in Larnaca speak English, learning a few phrases in Greek can be helpful," said one expat in Larnaca.

 Avertiss Real EstateAvertiss Real Estate